iicc1/SDON-emulator/README.md

 The default user and password is `karaf`

 #### Install Node.js dependencies
-To install all Node.js dependencies, use the following command
+To install all Node.js dependencies, use the following command inside the `api` folder.
 ```
 npm i
 ```